shxntanu/SE-Lab-Assignments/README.md

 different amounts of money to connect different pairs of cities.
 You want a set of lines that connects all your offices with a minimum total cost.
 Solve the problem by suggesting appropriate data structures.

+## Question 9

+A dictionary stores keywords and its meanings.
+Provide facility for adding new keywords, deleting keywords, updating values of an entry.
+Provide facility to display whole data in sorted Ascending / Descending order.
+ Also find out how many comparisons are required for finding any entry.
+Use height balance tree and find complexity for finding a keyword.